angrybacon/doomsday-wiki/markdown/articles/2021/10/27/legacypitday.md

 from me.
 He forces back, I Red Blast his force, and he Forces again.
 The next time he untaps, I lose.

-Game 3, I mull to 5 looking for a quick {{Doomsday}, which I don’t find.
+Game 3, I mull to 5 looking for a quick {{Doomsday}}, which I don’t find.
 Instead, I have {{Abrade}}, Petal, Fetch, Cantrip, {{Dark Ritual}}.
 I cantrip turn 1 and shuffle to draw {{Street Wraith}}.
 My opponent plays turn 1 Painter.
 Turn 2, I attempt to {{Abrade}} and am met with {{Force of Will}}.
 From there,